0xadada/0xadada.github.io/about.md

 to listen to articles and white papers working out or running.
 I listen to podcasts with [Player.fm](https://player.fm).
 * *When did you start web development?*<br>
 In 1996, shortly after I got on the internet.
-I started a fake "web consulting" agency website, and companies started actually hiring me to build their websites.
+I started a mock web consulting agency, and companies started actually hiring me to build their websites.
 * *What would be your dream setup?*<br>
 A cabin in the mountains and a Mid-2015 Macbook Pro 11,5, 15.4"/2.8 Quad-core i7/16GB/1TB-Flash.
 This was the best laptop ever made by Apple, last good one before the shitty touchbar generation.
 Otherwise a good 27" retina display, and a keyboard.
-Ample desk space for books and a library nearby.
+Ample space for books and a library nearby.